hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 useful heat for cooking, and plausible assumptions indicate annual wood consumption maxima of 100--150 kg/year/capita (box 2.1).

-## Box 2.1 Wood consumption in open-fire cooking of meat {.featuretitle}
+Box 2.1 Wood consumption in open-fire cooking of meat

 Realistic assumptions for setting plausible maxima of wood consumption in open-fire meat cooking during the late Paleolithic are as follows